baker-sh/baker-sh.github.io/_posts/2020-09-29-drop-oracle-db-link-in-another-schema.md

 While scripting some jobs for our on-premise to AWS RDS migration I wanted to consolidate some old database links during testing but as you know you cannot delete a database link in another schema.

-## Restriction on Dropping Database Links
+## Restriction on Dropping Oracle Database Links

 You cannot drop a database link in another user's schema, and you cannot qualify dblink with the name of a schema, because periods are permitted in names of database links.
 Therefore, Oracle Database interprets the entire name, such as ```SCOTT.SALESDBLINK```, as the name of a database link in your schema rather than as a database link named ```SALESDBLINK``` in the schema ```SCOTT```.